dl-solarity/hardhat-migrate/README.md

 npx hardhat help migrate
 ```

+> [!WARNING]
+> If you are willing to verify smart contracts source code, make sure to specify the correct config for the `@nomicfoundation/hardhat-verify` plugin.

 ## How it works

-The plugin includes the following packages to perform the deployment and verification process:
+The plugin includes the following packages to perform smart contracts deployment and verification process:

 - For deployment:
   - [@ethers](https://www.npmjs.com/package/ethers)